OneCDOnly/create-autorun/README.md

 ## Notes

-- If you didn't have an `autorun.sh` file before, then the `autorun.sh` file created by this utility will contain a script directory processor, and make a a scripts directory available for your own shell-scripts.
+- If you didn't have an `autorun.sh` file before, then the `autorun.sh` file created by this utility will contain a script directory processor, and make a scripts directory available for your own shell-scripts.
 Everything in this scripts directory is run (in-order) during NAS startup by the default `autorun.sh` file created only.
 The notes below are only applicable to the `autorun.sh` written by this utility.
 If you already had another `autorun.sh` file, then it will remain and be used instead, and the following notes won't apply.

 - The location of the autorun system will depend on your default volume name.
 For example: if your default volume is `CACHEDEV1_DATA`, then the automatic script processor will be created at:
 ```